PEXANE2/azure-docs.tr-tr/articles/cost-management/azure-vm-extended-metrics.md

 ---
-title: Azure sanal makineleri için genişletilmiş ölçümler ekleme | Microsoft Docs
+title: Add extended metrics for Azure virtual machines | Microsoft Docs
-description: Bu makale, Azure VM 'leriniz için genişletilmiş tanılama ölçümlerini etkinleştirmenize ve yapılandırmanıza yardımcı olur.
+description: This article helps you enable and configure extended diagnostics metrics for your Azure VMs.
 services: cost-management
 keywords: ''
 author: bandersmsft